 This example shows that different selections of edge costs can produce dramatical differences in LFA failure case coverage.
 Simulation studies presented later also seem to support this claim.
 The other lesson is that resilience and forwarding efficiency are usually contradicting requirements in routing: in our example in the latter case all traffic flows along min-hop paths but resilience is poor, while in the former case we have full protection but long forwarding paths going around the ring instead of taking the shortcuts through it.
 Such "joker" links that do not carry traffic seem a general requirement for protectability [15].

 5.2.
-Computational complexity
+Complexity

-Next, we discuss the computational complexity of the LFA cost optimization problem given in Definition 3.
+Next, we turn to discuss how to solve the LFA cost optimization problem as of Definition 3.
+First, we characterize the computational complexity of the problem.